JOIN THE

 A Day In The Life Of An ALIVE Instructor

-We have included two sample “Day In The Life” for our Canoe Trip Programs and In-Camp Programs to help you better understand what working with ALIVE Outdoor will entail.
+We have included two sample “Day In The Life” for our In-Camp Programs and Canoe Trip Programs to help you better understand what working with ALIVE Outdoor will entail.

 We believe that small moments have big impacts.